 - Te reo Māori to a beginner level

-The Noho marae occurs in week 5 of the LIS504 course, and extends over three nights and two and a half days.
+The Noho marae occurs in week 5 of the LIS504 course and extends over two days.
 To find the noho marae dates, check the course page:

 Practical learning activities